Frequently Asked Questions About Barbets

 The second rule: get the right equipment!
 So the right brush.
 The brush should be soft and pliable, not tearing the coat but clearing the tangles.
 I have noticed myself that the best brush is a pin brush with flexible metal pins.
 In addition, you will need a comb and possibly a treatment spray.
 You should invest in a good shampoo and maybe a trimming table to save your back.
 Of course, you can get it easier if you bring your dog every now and then to a professional groomer.
 Honestly, a puppy fur is considerably more laborious than an adult dogs fur.
 That is why the puppy coat should be cut shorter a couple of times.

 Barbets also grow hair in the ear canal, which should be removed.
-The breeder or your veterinarian will show you how it happens.
+The breeder or your veterinarian will show you how to do it.
 A good help is to use ear powder.
 Of my dogs, only Halla's ear canal really grows a lot of hair, others don't have that much hair and I rarely tuck hair from others.
 You can also use a cleanser available from a pharmacy or pet store.
 The ears should be kept clean, so always remember to check into the ear.

-You will also need scissors and a trimming machine if you want to take care of the fur yourself.
+You will also need scissors and a trimmer machine if you want to take care of the fur yourself.
 The scissors make it easy to clean the coat and the trimmer to cut all over short.
 You will need scissors with rounded tips to shorten the hair between the pads.
 The Breeder will show you how to trim the coat in a breed-like manner.
 However, keep in mind that the coat should be clean before cutting and trimming.
 Otherwise the scissors, blades and tools will get dull quickly.
 In fact, dry your dog after washing with a hair dryer because it blows the coat effectively dry and airy, making it easier to shape.

-Does the barbet have a tendency for being a gun dog?
+Does the Barbet have a tendency for being a gun dog?

 It must have!
 Barbet was originally bred for waterfowl hunting.
 It involves finding the waterfowl hidden in the reeds, flushing and retrieving, regardless of the weather.
 Barbet is able to work even in icy waters.
 Swimming is really quick and easy thanks to the long limbs and webbed feet.
 So if you don't want your Barbet to have prey drive, you might want to consider another breed.
 Still, prey drive doesn't occur in all individuals.
 By training, there is an opportunity to strengthen it.
 Interview the breeders, they knows their dogs and can tell you about the game.
 Barbet is therefore perfect for a hunting home.
 In addition to being used in the woods, it is also suitable for so many other hobbies, such as tracking, obedience, agility, therapy dog etc., etc.

-Where can I get a barbet??
+Where can I get a Barbet??

 Did I convince you that you still want to have a Barbet?
 So the next step is to choose a breeder.
 Interview and ask, but most of all, visit the breeder and their dogs.
 Would you be willing to take the litter's mother to live in your home?
 If not, then consider why you would still take a puppy.
 Ask what kind of dogs the parents are.
 The breeder will tell you openly everything about their dogs and any diseases they may have in their lineages.
 The breeder will not promise you the moon from the sky, only the puppy with whom he or she has done their best to give the best possible starting point for the puppy's life in the new home.
 The breeder will provide you with support and advice on how to care for your puppy.
 I am often asked if I can choose my own puppy?
 My answer is no. You can't reserve a puppy for yourself based on a certain color, for example.
 I interview each family carefully so I can choose the most suitable puppy for them.
 The breeder monitors their puppies 24/7.
 The future puppy owner visits only couple of times and may fall in love with a puppy who is currently awake and just wants to climb in his arms.
 This is completely natural.
 It may sound boring, but trust your breeder, they will choose the best puppy for you.
 Of course, wishes are listened to, but color, for example, is a completely irrelevant factor in choosing a puppy.
 The most important thing is temperament.